lucidchain/docs/docs/Troubleshooting/Port already in use/Port already in use.md

 ### Adjust App execution to a subdomain

 This solution is more complex and consists in making Lucid chain run in ***http://localhost:3000/YourCustomRoute*** instead of in ***http://localhost:3000***.
 Usually this is not possible and can create many problems.
 For example, if you try to deploy Lucid docs in localhost:3000/docs and Lucid chain in localhost:3000, it will not work easily.
-You have to be cautious and depending on the contexts and your server architectura it can work.
+You have to be cautious and depending on the contexts and your server architecture it can work.

 :::tip
 It is much better configuring different DNS and having a proxy that redirects your HTTP requests, but also take into account that some Lucid chain enviroment variables may depend on other server configurations.